Home » Buy » New nyckelharpas

 If you are interested in acquiring a nyckelharpa, the following sources and general comments might be useful.
 You can find current exchange rates here.

+If you read Swedish, Föreningen Nyckelharpan has a nice list of makers round the world.
 You might also be interested in tips on buying a used nyckelharpa.

 Please note that the ANA does not sell nyckelharpas directly, nor does it favor or endorse any one of the following sources over any other.
 This page is merely intended to be a help those not living in Sweden who are interested in buying a nyckelharpa.